 If you plan on living there, then sure, buying an apartment makes more sense than paying rent, especially if you prefer to own the places where you live.
 Single people seem to particularly enjoy spending time in Bogota.

-I’ve seen worse investments than buying below $2,000 per m2 and obtaining net, net yields of 3%-4% in the center of a growing capital city of 10 million people (for single units).
+I’ve seen worse investments than buying below $2,500 per m2 and obtaining net, net yields of 3%-4% in the good neighbourhoods of a growing capital city of 10 million people.
 It’s an option for patient, long-term investors.
-I would rather rather opt for a high yielding strategy by investing in Airbnb multifamily units such as the one presented above.

 Finally, from a lifestyle point of view, some people prefer Bogota to Medellin because it is bigger, more business happens there, and because there are better flight connections.
 I understand.
 Personally, I still prefer Medellin’s combination of weather, cheaper real estate, outdoors activities, and fun lifestyle.

-Personally, I chose to invest in Medellin real estate, but I understand why some people would prefer to live in Bogota, or invest in Airbnb multifamily units that have more of a local target market as it can be more stable than targeting foreigners.
+Personally, I chose to invest in Medellin real estate, but I understand why some people would prefer to opt for Bogota.

 Other articles on Colombia: